wgmyers/anti-social/README.md

 ### And that other one you found last week but can't find now

 Yes.
-That was the very phone-homey one.
-I'll link to it here when I find it again.
+That was the very phone-homey one. ~~I'll link to it here when I find it again.~~

+UPDATE: Found it, it is/was (confusingly) also called 'BlockSite' (no space) and is/was not just phone-homey but also generally annoying in other ways to the extent of being widely regarded as malware.
+It has now been withdrawn from the Firefox extension repository, from the Chrome Store and from Google Play.
+Not linking to it.

+anti-social will *never* phone home.

 ### And SelfControl